 However, trees adapted to temperate and subtropical climates are usually treated as distinct varieties because of variation in their form, climate adaptation and tolerances.
 This discussion includes only those varieties adapted to areas with subtropical climates.

-It may reach heights of up to 24 m (80 ft) in its natural habitat but is more typically 10 to 20 m (30 to 65 ft) tall and grows at a slow to moderate rate, depending on the growing conditions, forming a straight trunk and a densely branched pyramidal or rounded crown.
-The bark is dark grey and rough.
+It may attain heights of up to 24 m (80 ft) in its natural habitat, but is more typically 10 to 20 m (30 to 65 ft) tall and grows at a slow to moderate rate, depending on the growing conditions, forming a straight trunk supporting a densely branched pyramidal or rounded crown.
+The bark is dark grey, rough and fissured.

 The leaves on young trees are delicate and showy, made up of numerous small blue-green leaflets in a feathery arrangement.
 They are replaced as the tree ages with less striking, dull green, sickle- or lance-shaped leaves.